 oVirt Ansible Modules¶

-This is a set of modules for interacting with oVirt/RHV.
+The set of modules for interacting with oVirt/RHV are currently part of the community.general collection (on Galaxy, source code repository).
 This document serves as developer coding guidelines for creating oVirt/RHV modules.

 ovirt_info_full_argument_specto pick up the standard input (such as auth and